FraudShieldDetect/android-sdk-official/README.md

 }
 ```

-## Customize collectors
+## Customize Collectors
 - Add a custom collector: `sdk.addCollector("customName", YourCollector())`.
 - Remove a collector: `sdk.removeCollector("networkInfo")` (useful to drop volatile network state).
 - Collect a single collector: `sdk.collectCollectorData("gpuInfo")`.

-## Notes on stability
+## Notes on Stability
-- The fingerprint hash is computed from a stable subset (build/device identifiers, GPU/sensor inventory, storage totals, root/emulator indicators, etc.) and excludes volatile runtime state.
-The full JSON still contains everything for debugging and other uses.
+The generated device fingerprint is derived from a subset of collected device signals that are expected to remain relatively consistent across app launches.

+Fingerprint values may change over time due to system updates, hardware changes, or environmental differences.
+The full set of collected device data is always available alongside the fingerprint for applications that require additional context.

-## Demo app
+## Demo App
-See `app/src/main/java/com/protosdk/demo/MainActivity.kt` for a Compose example that initializes the SDK and displays the collected JSON and hash.
+This repository includes a demo application that shows how to initialize the SDK and collect device data and the generated device fingerprint.

+See `app/src/main/java/com/protosdk/demo/MainActivity.kt` for a simple example implementation.